georgemarsh1809/georgemarsh1809/README.md

 ## ⚡ About Me

 I'm a creative and curious engineer with 5+ years in DevOps supporting government platforms, and 7+ years building full-stack apps.
-I love building tech that empower people; especially those that drive sustainabile innovation, data insights, or digital freedom.
+I love building tech that empower people; especially projects that drive sustainabile innovation, data insights, or digital freedom.

 ---